Coarctation of the Aorta

 Treating Coarctation of the Aorta

 Coarctation of the aorta can be treated with heart surgery or cardiac catheterization.
-There are many techniques for surgical repair.
-The exact technique will depend on the degree of the narrowing, location, and associated problems.
+The exact technique will depend on the degree and location of the narrowing, as well as other associated problems.

 Cardiac catheterization is generally done on older children.
 The pediatric cardiologist will evaluate your child's heart and discuss the best treatment options with you.

-After repair of coarctation of the aorta, most children can be active and participate in sports and physical activities.
-Regular follow-up visits with the pediatric cardiologist will be needed.
+After repair of coarctation of the aorta, regular follow-up visits with the pediatric cardiologist will be needed.
 The frequency of these visits may decrease over time.
 Medications may be prescribed to treat problems such as high blood pressure.

 The risk of coarctation of the aorta occurring again is low, but possible.
-Adults with coarctation treated in childhood require periodic cardiac MRI or CT to be sure the repaired area has not become dilated or narrow.
+Adults with coarctation treated in childhood require periodic cardiac MRIs or CTs to be sure the repaired area has not become dilated or narrow.
 Further treatment may be needed when your child is older.